Himanshuu-02/NetFlix-GPT/README.md

    -adjust it by using tailwind css
    -make it working ad autoplay
-   -now working on cards for the website in secondary part
+   -now working on cards for the website in secondary part -build second container
+   -design cards and fetch all from the api
+   -make it dynamic also

 # Features